 Make space for homework

 Parents’ ability to support their child’s learning goes beyond homework.
-Parents can engage their children in discussions, read with them, and provide them with other ongoing learning opportunities (such as going to a museum, watching a documentary, or spending time online together).
+Parents can engage their children in discussions, read with them, have fun doing some family activities, and provide them with other ongoing learning opportunities (such as going to a museum, watching a documentary, or spending time online together).